Solicitation provision and contract clause

 - Clause 52.222-50 Requirement

-- Must be included in all solicitations and contracts to address anti-trafficking obligations.
+- Must be included in all solicitations and contracts to address trafficking in persons.

-- Use Alternate I when performance is outside the U.S. and specific anti-trafficking directives apply.
+- Use Alternate I of 52.222-50 for contracts performed outside the U.S. when notified of specific U.S. anti-trafficking directives or notices.

-- Required in solicitations if $550,000 or more may be performed outside the U.S. and the acquisition is not solely for COTS items.
+- Insert in solicitations if $700,000 or more of the contract may be performed outside the U.S. and the acquisition is not entirely for COTS items.

 Responsibilities

-- Contracting Officers: Ensure correct clauses and provisions are included based on contract location, value, and content.
+- Contracting Officers: Ensure correct clauses and provisions are included in solicitations and contracts based on location, value, and item type.

 - Contractors: Comply with anti-trafficking requirements and, when applicable, certify compliance plans.

-- Agencies: Oversee compliance and ensure proper clause usage.
+- Agencies: Oversee implementation and ensure compliance with anti-trafficking regulations.

 Practical Implications